Certificate IV in Leisure and Health CHC43415

 We have connections to some of the best aged care facilities in the country.
 When it comes time for the practical placement, if you can’t access it through your current employer, we will assist you in finding placement that’s the right fit for you.

-We have a long established campus in Knox and a brand new campus in the heart of Melbourne CBD, a short walk from Southern Cross Station.
+We have a long established campus in Knox and a new campus in the heart of Melbourne CBD, a short walk from Southern Cross Station and Flagstaff Station.

 - Our fees are highly competitive for comparable quality courses